HTTPArchive/almanac.httparchive.org/src/content/en/2020/capabilities.md

   )
 }}

 The Storage Manager API is supported in Chrome since 2016, Firefox since 2017, and the new Chromium-based Edge.
-HTTP Archive data shows that the API is used in 0.49 percent of all desktop websites tracked by the archive, and 0.48 percent of all mobile websites.
+HTTP Archive data shows that the API is used in 27,056 desktop websites (0.49 percent) tracked by the archive, and 34,042 mobile websites (0.48 percent).
 Over the course of 2020, the usage of the Storage Manager API kept growing.
 This also makes this interface the most commonly used API in this chapter.

 ### Opt-in to persistent storage